Capenovus/Steamcard-Rates/README.md

 # Notes

-Platforms e.g. Kinguin may have Fees which are not calculated.
+Platforms e.g. Kinguin may have addtional fees which are not calculated.
 The cheapest option may be different.